Our Lowest Wage & The Lowest Wage Challenge

 Our history with living wages and the lowest wage in our factory in Peru.

 We have strived to pay a living wage to those working in our supply chain since inception.
 This was a huge part of why we started Nisolo in the first place.
-In our factory in Peru where approximately 70% of our products are manufactured, we’ve measured our producers’ expenses (by way of internal impact assessments) to ensure we provide a living wage that meets the actual needs of our shoemakers and their children since 2014.
+In our factory in Peru where a significant share of our products are manufactured, we’ve measured our producers’ expenses (by way of internal impact assessments) to ensure we provide a living wage that meets the actual needs of our shoemakers and their children since 2014.
 We do this by asking our shoemakers themselves how much they pay for housing, food, education, healthcare, utilities, transportation, clothing, and other essential needs (for them as individuals and for their children).
 This is one way we calculate a raw, living wage calculation.
 We also rely on 3rd party research from WageIndicator, a well-respected organization that collects wage data from around the world to evaluate the cost of a decent standard of living in our producers’ community.
 Based on our primary and secondary research calculations, we determined the latest living wage to be $269 a month.
 And, we set our lowest wage at $276 a month to ensure our producers could afford to meet their needs.

 For local context, apart from providing a consistent, stable job (something that can be hard to come by in Trujillo, Peru), this $276 goes a long way for the vast majority of our shoemakers.
 On average, $276 per month has meant a 47% increase in the earnings of team members working at the Nisolo factory vs. their earnings prior to joining our team.
 And, as a reminder, this is the lowest wage in the factory and is for entry-level positions.
 For those who have worked with our team to strengthen their skill sets and have been at the factory for 3+ years, the average income increase is 152% higher than what they were previously earning outside of the Nisolo factory.
 For global context, $276 per month is significantly higher than the wages of the vast majority of factory workers in the footwear industry worldwide and 51% higher than the minimum wage in China, where most footwear manufacturing occurs (Source: The Circle.
 The Fundamental Right to a Living Wage, 2017).